World Cup over for Portugal's Coentrao

 Hugo Almeida went off injured in the first half and was reported to have a grade one strain in his left thigh.
 Patricio, who played the whole game, all suffered a thigh strain.

-"Hugo Almeida and Rui Patricio's injuries have the possibility of a clinical recovery during the competition, and they have started programs of rehabilitation," said the FPF.
+"Hugo Almeida and Rui Patricio's injuries have the possibility of a clinical recovery during the competition, and they have started programmes of rehabilitation," said the FPF.